 - a.
-Start the system from the IBM ServeRAID Configuration Diskette Version 2.40 or later. - b.
-Select Advanced Functions from the main menu. - c.
+Start the system from the IBM ServeRAID Configuration Diskette Version 2.40, or higher. - b.
+Select Advanced Functions from the Main Menu. - c.
 Select Display/Change Adapter Params. - d.
-Using the settings that were assigned to the ServeRAID II adapter you are replacing, select and configure each of the following parameters: - SCSI Bus Initiator_IDs - Adapter Host ID - · Cluster Partner's Host ID - e.
+Using the settings that were assigned to the ServeRAID II adapter you are replacing, select and configure each of the following parameters: - SCSI Bus Initiator\IDs - · Adapter Host ID - Cluster Partner Host\ID - e.
 Select Change RAID Parameters from the Advanced Functions menu and enable unattended mode. - 7.
 Shut down and turn off the server. - 8.
 Reconnect the SCSI channel cables to the adapter.

-Note: Be sure to connect the cables to the correct SCSI channels as noted in step 1 on page 66.
+Note: Be sure to connect the cables to the correct SCSI channels as noted in step 1 on page 50.

-If the ServeRAID II adapter being replaced is the adapter that attaches to the server startup disk array, other non-shared disk arrays, or shared arrays which have not failed over to the other server, continue with the following steps; otherwise, restart the system normally.
+If the ServeRAID II adapter being replaced is the adapter that attaches to the server startup disk array, other nonshared disk arrays, or shared arrays which have not failed over to the other server, continue with the following steps; otherwise, restart the system normally.

-- 9. If the adapter that was replaced attaches the operating system startup disk array for the system or if other non-shared disk arrays are attached to this adapter, start the system using the IBM ServeRAID Configuration Diskette Version 2.40 or later and then: - a.
+- 9. If the adapter that was replaced attaches the operating system startup disk array for the system or if other nonshared disk arrays are attached to this adapter, start the system using the IBM ServeRAID Configuration Diskette Version 2.40, or higher; and then: - a.
 Select Advanced Functions from the Main Menu. - b.
-Select Merge Group Management.

-- c.
-Restore the adapter disk array configuration. - To restore non-shared disk array configurations: - 1) Select Merge Group Management from the Advanced Functions menu; then, press Enter.
+Select Merge Group Management. - c.
+Restore the adapter disk array configuration. - To restore nonshared disk array configurations: - 1) Select Merge Group Management from the Advanced Functions menu; then, press Enter.

-Select Merge/Unmerge Logical Drive and then press Enter.
+2) Select Merge/Unmerge Logical Drive and then press Enter.

-3) Select Merge Own Non-Shared Logical Drive.

-4) Select from the Group ID field the Merge Group ID for the array where xx is the shared SCSI Bus Initiator_ID, and then press Enter.
+- 3) Select Merge Own Nonshared Logical Drive. - 4) Select from the Group ID field the Merge Group ID for the array where xx is the shared SCSI Bus Initiator\ID, and then press Enter.
 The Merge Group ID value is typically 206 or 207.
-A message appears at the bottom of the screen saying
+A message appears at the bottom of the screen saying Merging own shared logical drive(s).
+Please wait...